Tākuta Ferris: First term, 2023-present

 In response, the anti-racism group "People's Action Plan Against Racism in Aotearoa" met with TPM leaders to raise concerns about Ferris' remarks and to discuss how to respond the situation.
 On 11 September, Ferris defended his social media posts during an interview with ThreeNews.
 On 12 September, TPM President John Tamihere confirmed that Ferris was undergoing a tikanga Māori (Māori customary) process to resolve the dispute regarding his racially charged social media posts.
 On 16 September, Tamihere defended the substance of Ferris' comments, stating that "it's wrong for other folk to politic in Māori seats."
 In response, Labour leader Hipkins expressed disagreement with Tamihere and Ferris's views and warned this could affect Labour's relationship with Te Pāti Māori.

 Following the passage of the National Government's Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Act 2025 (MACA) into law on 21 October 2025, Ferris and TPM co-leader Debbie Ngarewa-Packer posted a social media video of themselves burning a copy of the legislation on the grounds of Parliament.
 The MACA legislation raises the legal threshold for Māori making claims to ancestral titles on foreshore and seabed.
 In response, Speaker Gerry Brownlee condemned the two MPs' actions and said he was "currently taking advice".

 On 3 November 2025, Tamihere called on Ferris and fellow TPM MP Mariameno Kapa-Kingi to resign, accusing the duo of "greed, avarice, and entitlement" and attempting to overthrow the party's co-leaders Waititi and Ngarewa-Packer.
 Despite attempts at mediation by the National Iwi Chairs Forum, the national council of Te Pāti Māori subsequently voted to expel Ferris and Kapa-Kingi on 9 November.
 In response, he denounced the decision, stating "I do not acknowledge the decisions and illegal resolutions made through unilateral measures."
+On 25 November, Ferris alleged that the party's leadership had attempted to unseat the late TPM MP Takutai Tarsh Kemp from her Tāmaki Makaurau electorate seat several months prior to her death in June 2025.
+Tamihere declined to comment on Ferris' allegation.